 Sandy – Playgroup Leader & Behavioral Team Member

-Sandy is a part of our behavior team, a playgroup leader and amazingly devoted foster provider who puts in extensive time each week helping run the dog playgroups at the shelter, overseeing the testing, socialization, and exercise of as many as 50 plus dogs at a time.
+Sandy is a part of our behavior team, a playgroup leader and amazingly devoted foster provider who puts in extensive time each week helping run the dog playgroups at the shelter, overseeing the testing, socialization, and exercise of as many as 100 plus dogs at a time.
 She loves every dog and worries about each one’s well-being.
-Sandy is a conscientious volunteer who is always willing to do more.
+Sandy is a conscientious team member who is always willing to do more.
 She takes on some of the more challenging medical and behavior foster dogs who need extra TLC in order to thrive–and she seems to always have room for one more dog.

 Robert – Playgroup Leader & Behavioral Team Memeber

-Photography Team – Chandra and Emily
+Photography Team Leads – Chandra and Emily

 Our lead photographer, Chandra, lends her awesome skills to help our dogs look their best!
 She is involved in all aspects of the photography process, from taking photos to processing and uploading them to our website.
 Great dog photos can’t happen without someone to wrangle, cajole, charm, and handle the canine subjects, and that’s where Emily lends a hand.
-You can often see her as the human subject in our dog portraits.
-Ashley King, from 2 Girls 20 Cameras, takes our fabulous playgroup photos.

 From photographers to videographers to playgroup helpers, dog walkers, and internet support, there are many ways our volunteers enrich the lives of shelter dogs and help them have happy outcomes.
 Check out of some of our volunteers in action.
 Want to join the team?
 Email us at email@example.com.